 A large part of a project’s success can be attributed to the appropriate analysis and management of relevant stakeholders.
 Securing leadership support, active involvement, and engagement can tip the balance, especially in game-changing, long-term, substantial projects resulting in major power redistribution.

-Additionally, subject-matter experts tend to focus on their areas, and plenty of coordination must occur to optimize a complex system jointly.
+Additionally, subject-matter experts tend to focus on their areas, and coordination must occur to optimize a complex system jointly.

 Ideally, you want to explore as many alternative designs as possible and perform as much decomposition and lower-level design as practicable.